 - To create awareness regarding the Arbitration Act of 2020, in conjunction with its accompanying Regulations of 2021;

 - To empower participants with practical insights into the intricate realm of Arbitration as an efficacious avenue for addressing commercial disputes;

 - To equip participants with the requisite skills and knowledge that qualify them for registration as members of the NCC Panel of Arbitrators and Adjudicators.

 Course Content: The Course will cover the following comprehensive topics: Dispute Settlement Practices, Mediation within Legal Proceedings, Arbitration Law, Appointment of Arbitrators, Powers and Jurisdiction of the Arbitrators, Interlocutory Matters, Hearing Procedures, Costs and Interest, Award Issuance and Challenges to Awards.
 Additionally, the course includes a thorough course examination, which stands as one of the qualifying criteria for individuals aspiring to become members of the NCC Panel of Arbitrators.

-Participation is open to all those who are interested in the resolution of commercial disputes through arbitration and other alternative dispute resolution mechanisms.
-The course is of particular interest to: Architects, Engineers, Quantity Surveyors, Contractors, Estate Managers, Insurance personnel, Lawyers, Shipping industry personnel and other professionals.
+Participation: The course is open to individuals who are interested in gaining practical expertise in the realm of resolving commercial disputes using arbitration and other Alternative Dispute Resolution (ADR) mechanisms.
+The course holds particular relevance for a diverse array of professionals, including but not limited to: Architects, Engineers, Quantity Surveyors, Contractors, Estate Managers, Insurance Personnel, Legal Practitioners, those within the Shipping Industry, as well as other pertinent professionals.

-NB: Please make your booking and Payment before 20th September, 2020.
+Please make your booking and Payment before 6th December 2023.

 For more details please contact: